Jeremy-borderieux/Article_Landscape_Forest_Cool_Comm/README.md

 **Major taxa studied:** Forest vascular plants.

-**Methods:** We performed pairwise comparisons of 4,024 nearby French forest inventory plots with contrasting percentages of forest cover in a 1 km buffer, to control for macroenvironmental factors.
-We computed the difference in CIT of understory communities between these pairs and tested the contribution of landscape forest cover, canopy cover, and soil conditions.
-We further projected this difference on lowland European forest map.
+**Methods:** We compared 2,012 pairs of neighboring French forest inventory plots with contrasting percentages of forest cover within a 1-km radius area (landscape forest cover).
+We computed the difference in the CTI of the understory communities for each pair and tested the contribution of the landscape-scale forest cover, local canopy cover, and soil conditions to the differences in CTI.

-**Results:** In plot pairs, plots surrounded by higher forest cover had, on average, a 0.26 °C cooler CIT.
-This offset represents the cooling capacity of a highly forested landscape.
-Half of this cooling capacity was explained by correlation with other plant traits such as pH preferences, and the other half by the difference in the surrounding forest cover.
+**Results:** Plots located in highly forested areas (>80% in the 1km area) had an average CTI 0.26 °C lower (0.81°C s.d.) than plots in sparsely forested areas (<30% in a 1km area).
+Fifty percent of this difference was explained by landscape-scale forest cover.
+Bioindicated soil conditions such as pH and available nutrients, which correlated with cold-adapted species preferences, explained the remaining 50%.

-**Main conclusions:** Big forest masses allow conserving cold-adapted species, by adding to the local canopy buffering a cooling effect stemming from nearby forest cover.
-Diverse landscapes with both small and big forests can host both cold and warm adapted species in a given macroclimatic condition.
+**Main conclusions:** Highly forested landscapes allow colder-adapted species to survive in given macroclimatic conditions.
+These landscapes meet cold-adapted species soil requirements and may cool the regional climate.
+Further microclimatic studies are needed to confirm the cooling capacity of landscape-scale forest cover.